corrievincent/BIOL-3295/Labs/Lab 7/Lab 7 Instructions.md

 ## Objectives
 The goal of this is to:
 - Investigate the threshold condititions for a disease outbreak, and
-- Investigate the effect of local infection
+- Investigate the effect of local infection spread on disease dynamics.

+For these infection dynamics (as described under the `Info` tab), a disease outbreak will occur if $R_0 > 1$, where